Canon 7D vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 7D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
+Both the 7D and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The 7D was replaced by the Canon 7D Mark II, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 7D better than the Leica S Typ 007 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.